virtual-labs/exp-dna-agarose-gel-electrophoresis-iitkgp/experiment/procedure.md

-3. Running the gel and visualization
+3. Running the agarose gel